szuAT/nerve-python/Readme.md

 > **NOTE:** Instructions below are for Linux operating systems.
 For information on how to create a virtual environment on Windows, please refer to [the official Python documentation](https://python.land/virtual-environments/virtualenv#How_to_create_a_Python_venv).

-Create a new virtual environment.
-This example uses `n_venv` as the environment name:
+To create a new development environment using a virtual Python environment run the steps listed below.
+This example uses `n_venv` as the environment name.

+1. Create the virtual Python environment.
 ```
 python3 -m venv n_venv
 ```

-Activate the environment.
+2. Activate the environment.
 ```
 source n_venv/bin/activate
 ```

-Install the dependencies.
+3. Install dependencies.
 ```
 pip install -r requirements.txt
 ```

-Add source code directories of this repository to `PYTHONPATH`.
+4. Add source code directories of this repository to `PYTHONPATH`.
 ```
 export PYTHONPATH="${PYTHONPATH}:$(pwd):$(pwd)/examples/nerve-clt"
 ```

-Check if everything works as intended.
+5. Check if everything works as intended.
 ```
 python examples/nerve-clt/nerve_clt --help
 ```

-When you are done you can deactivate the environment.
+6. When you are done you can deactivate the environment.
 ```
 deactivate
 ```

+Steps 4 to 6 must be repeated whenever you log out or reboot your system.

 ## Packaging
 The Nerve Management System API Python bindings can be packaged as Python wheel for easier installation.
 To create the **.whl* file run